cometbft/cometbft/docs/references/storage/README.md

 We collected locally periodic heap usage samples via `pprof` and noticed that compaction for the old layout would take ~80MB of RAM vs ~30MB with the new layout.

 When backporting these changes to the 0.37.x based branch we gave to Informal staking, we obtained similar results when ran locally on the kvstore app.
 However, this is not what they observed on mainnet.
 In the graphs above, we see that the new layout, while still improving performance compared to CometBFT v0.37.x, introduced a ~10ms latency in this particular case.
-According to the operators, this was a big difference for chains like Injective.
+According to the operators, this is a big difference for chains like Injective.

 ### **e2e - 6 nodes**